syncfusion-content/js-api-docs/api/js/ejBulletGraph.md

 comparativeMeasure: &ldquo;ComparativeValue&rdquo;
 }
 });
-// where local Json data assigned to the dataSource is as the below one var localData = [{
+// where local JSON data assigned to the dataSource is as the below one var localData = [{
                    FeatureValue: 8, ComparativeValue: 7.5,
                    Category: 1